·

 Carefully measure and mark the endplate and remove material to

-knock down the “high spots’, with frequent re-checks to avoid taking off
+knock down “high spots’, with frequent re-checks to avoid taking off

 too much material.